-Our cash needs are primarily for growth through acquisitions, capital expenditures, working capital to support equipment financing and the purchase of additional miners and general operating expenses.
-We have incurred and may continue to incur significant expenses in servicing and maintaining our power generation facilities.
-If we were to acquire additional facilities in the future, capital expenditures may include improvements, maintenance, and build out costs associated with equipping such facilities to house miners to mine Bitcoin.
+Our cash needs are primarily for growth through acquisitions, capital expenditures, working capital to support equipment financing, and the purchase of additional miners and general operating expenses.
+We have incurred, and may continue to incur, significant expenses in servicing and maintaining our power generation facilities.
+If we were to acquire additional facilities in the future, capital expenditures may include improvements, maintenance and build out costs associated with equipping such facilities to house miners to mine Bitcoin.
+We may also incur additional expenses and capital expenditures to develop our carbon capture system, which is currently in pilot testing.